-The first essential element to properly wash an alpaca sweater and keep it in perfect condition is to choose a good, gentle, and delicate shampoo with as little detergent as possible.
+The first essential element to properly maintain an alpaca sweater and keep it in perfect condition is to choose a good, gentle, and delicate shampoo with as little detergent as possible.
 Too often people neglect this essential element and are disappointed with the result after washing despite many other precautions taken.
 You will find different types of natural and available products that are suitable for all types of delicate wool in our online shop.

 Although alpaca wool is extremely resistant and performs much better than any other wool after machine washing, we recommend dry cleaning or hand washing in warm water (between 10 and 20 degrees), with a mild shampoo.

 It is important to keep a constant temperature of between 10 and 20 degrees when washing your alpaca wool clothes because temperature variations tend to felted the alpaca wool (On the other hand, BellePaga Alpaca socks can be machine washed at 30 degrees Celsius with your other clothes and ordinary soap).

 If you wash your alpaca clothes by hand, simply let the water run for the duration of the washing and rinsing to keep the same temperature.
 It is advisable not to wring or twist the garment after washing: simply and gently pressing to remove excess water will do the trick!

 It is also advisable to wear plastic gloves so as not to damage the wool with long nails or jewellery.